Updated August 24, 2023

 Things to Remember about Excel Pivot Chart

 - If the data is increasing, you need to change the range of the pivot table every time the data increases.
 So I will advise you to use Excel Tables to auto-update the pivot ranges.

 - Both PIVOT FIELD & PIVOT CHARTS are interdependent.

 - SLICERS can control both of them at a time

-- Since the chart is directly connected to the changing numbers range it becomes dynamic in nature.
+- The range becomes dynamic since the chart is directly connected to the changing numbers.

 This has been a guide to Excel Pivot Chart.
-Here we discuss how to create Pivot Chart in Excel along with practical examples and downloadable excel template.
+Here we discuss creating Pivot Chart in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –